Camp Out in the Catskills Backcountry

-If you’re soloing, you have to carry everything yourself, so it makes sense to cut as much weight as possible.
+If you’re soloing, you have to carry everything yourself.
+It makes sense to cut as much weight as possible.

 Bringing too much food is a constant issue for me.
 Even a few snacks or treats adds up a lot of unnecessary weight.
 Weight + distance = tiredness.
 Try to strip it down as much as possible, even as you account for your increased energy needs on hiking days.